Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experimental details

 The reward function is given by $r(7, 0) = 0.1$, $r(0,1)=1/300$, and $r(s,a)=0$ for all other $s\in\sspa,a\in\aspa$.
 The budget parameter $\alpha= 1/2$, so $N/2$ arms are activated in each time step.

-Compared with the RB instance in Section 3.3. of \cite{HonXieCheWan_23}, the only modification in this RB instance is changing $r(0,1)$ from $0$ to $1/300$.
-This small modification makes this instance non-indexable for the Whittle index policy, and keeps the performances of the other policies almost unchanged.
+Compared to the RB instance in Section~3.3. of \citep{HonXieCheWan_23}, the only modification in this RB instance is changing $r(0,1)$ from $0$ to $1/300$.
+This small modification makes this instance non-indexable for the Whittle index policy, while keeping the performances of the other policies almost unchanged.